Set up 2-Step Verification

 - On the dashboard, click Security > Basic settings > Enforce 2-Step Verification on users.

 - Select the organization where you wish to make 2-Step Verification mandatory.
 Then select Turn on enforcement.
+2-Step Verification will become mandatory within 24 to 48 hours after turning on enforcement.

 - To have a suborganization inherit the 2-Step Verification setting from its parent organization, click the Use inherited button that appears near the right margin when you hover over the Authentication pane.